Budget planning and advice

 - Compare your income with your expenses

 Make sure you spend less than you earn.

 - Track your spending on a regular basis

-Every month take a look at how you are doing, especially if your circumstances and your income change
+Every month take a look at how you're doing, especially if your circumstances and your income change.

 - Set goals for yourself

 Think about the goals you want to achieve and work towards them.

 - Follow the 20/10